openstack/ironic/doc/source/deploy/install-guide.rst

 Configure Networking to communicate with the bare metal server
 ==============================================================

-The `Configure Networking to communicate with the bare metal server`_ section has been moved to the Bare Metal service Install Guide.
+See the `Configure Networking to communicate with the bare metal server`_ section in the installation guide for the Bare Metal service.

 .. _`Configure Networking to communicate with the bare metal server`: http://docs.openstack.org/project-install-guide/baremetal/draft/configure-integration.html#configure-networking-to-communicate-with-the-bare-metal-server